-The purpose of NCA's K-12 projects is to support and promote a working relationship among communication teachers and administrators in grades K-12, and to provide essential pedagogical and curricular resources needed by these educators.
-By developing and providing the necessary expertise and products required by K-12 educators and administrators, NCA is addressing a concern that communication teaching has not been sufficiently effective in grades K-12.
+The purpose of NCA's K-12 project is to support and promote a working relationship among Communication teachers and administrators in grades K-12, and to provide essential pedagogical and curricular resources needed by these educators.
+By developing and providing the necessary expertise and products required by K-12 educators and administrators, NCA is addressing a concern that Communication teaching has not been sufficiently effective in grades K-12.

 K-12 Instruction Improvement

-In collaboration with other associations, the association is working to improve the quality of communication instruction in K-12 classrooms, regardless of the discipline of the teacher.
+In collaboration with other associations, the association is working to improve the quality of Communication instruction in K-12 classrooms, regardless of the discipline of the teacher.
 Those efforts include activities such as teacher workshops and instructional methods.
-Some of those resources include:
+One of those resources includes: